Renan00084/Renan00084/README.md

 ## Hi there 👋

 <p>
-  <b>I'm Renan</b> - I'm a high school student passionate about technology, currently studying IT and based in RN/Brazil.
+  <b>I'm Renan</b> — I'm a high school student passionate about technology, currently studying IT and based in Brazil.

 </p>

 <p>
-  <b>I have some experience with:</b>
+  <b>I have experience with:</b>

 </p>